KavyDave18/Amazon_clone/README.md

 # Amazon_clone
-try my hand on html and css this only contains the design of it .I try to make my page look like amazon home page
+Try my hand on HTML and CSS.
+This only contains the design of it.
+I try to make my page look like Amazon home page.